GoldHEN/GoldHEN_Cheat_Repository/.github/README.md

 - `.mc4` support

 ### :warning: Warnings
 The Cheat Menu is experimental, use with caution.
+At GoldHEN organization we don't develop cheats we only support compatible formats.
 Please report cheat related issues to the cheat author(s) and/or go to https://github.com/GoldHEN/GoldHEN_Cheat_Repository/discussions/42 and follow instructions.

 ### Disclaimer: